WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/mobs.md

 </div>

 ### Info
-The Chorus Golem is a new mob for the end dimension.
-The Chorus Golem is hostile by default, but can be made passive when given its own shard
+The Chorus Golem is a new mob in the end dimension.
+The Chorus Golem is hostile by default, but can be made passive when given its own shard.

 ### Extra Info
 | **Spawns**  | **Drops**     | **%** |